filecoin-project/data-prep-tools/docs/README.md

 In order to store data on the filecoin network, the data needs to be represented[^dataRepresentation] in a specific way.
-The raw data needs to be transformed into what is called a [Filecoin piece](https://spec.filecoin.io/#section-systems.filecoin_files.piece) -- this is the main _unit of negotiation_ of data on the filecoin network.
+Namely, the raw data needs to be transformed into what is called a [Filecoin piece](https://spec.filecoin.io/#section-systems.filecoin_files.piece) -- this is the main _unit of negotiation_ of data on the filecoin network.